You’re the most important person in the world.

 It all comes down to treating yourself right – keeping your body healthy and your mind clear.
 Obviously, different things work for different people.
 But the root of it all is finding the things that move you and letting them pull you forward.

-Here are a few ways to practice self-care, letting you become the best version of you and leading to a more fulfilling life.
+Here are a few ways to practice self-care in the workplace, letting you become the best version of you and leading to a more fulfilling life.
 A few we’re sure you’re well aware of, others may be less so.
 Some of these may work for you, some may not.
 It’s all about trying different things and seeing what works.
 Speaking of…

 Try new things

 A bit counterintuitive coming from a blog, and it’s something we’ve all heard or thought about.
-But some things are just true, which is why we recommend taking some time every now and then to ignore those never-ending notifications.
-We’re not advocating the extreme route – deleting accounts, ignoring texts, never peeking at memes that poke fun at the absurdity of day to day life.
+But some things are just true, which is why we recommend taking some time every day to ignore those never-ending notifications and incessant emails.

 Sleep it off